Skip to content

 let signer_address = signer::address_of(account);

-// gets the TodoList resource
+// Get the TodoList resource

 let todo_list = borrow_global_mut<TodoList>(signer_address);

-// gets the task matches the task_id
+// Get the task record

-let task_record = table::borrow_mut(&mut todo_list.tasks, task_id);
+let task_record = todo_list.tasks.borrow_mut(task_id);

 task_record.completed = true;